-At Hackbright Academy, we teach Python as a foundational language, but we think it’s important to know the difference between Python and Ruby before you even begin.
+At Hackbright Academy, we teach Python as a foundational language, but we think it’s important to know the difference between Ruby vs Python before you even begin.

-In order to understand the Python vs. Ruby debate, it’s important to know not only the differences but the similarities between these two coding languages.
+In order to understand the Ruby vs Python debate, it’s important to know not only the differences but the similarities between these two coding languages.

 How are Python and Ruby similar?